Structures Design - Transportation Innovation

 Specifications 400, 410, 415, 450, 932 and 933 are available on the Specifications webpage for the use of FRP reinforcing bars and strands.
 Additional Developmental Specifications for other concrete structural components will be written and made available on an as-needed basis.

-The following Design Standards and associated instructions for Design Standards are available on the Design Standards webpage for the following applications:
+The following Standard Plans and associated Instructions are available on the Standards webpage for the following applications:

-The following Developmental Design Standards and associated Instructions for Developmental Design Standards are available on the Developmental Design Standards webpage:
+The following Developmental Design Standards and associated Instructions are available on the Developmental Design Standards webpage:

 Development of additional Developmental Design Standards for Concrete Box Culverts is planned for the future.